-Term Definition

-Gift A gift is something a person receives which:

-Is not payment for goods and services provided by the person; and

-Is not paid because of a debt owed to the person.

-Contributions Contributions are money received to cover expenses such as:

-• Food;

-Rent or mortgage payments;

-• Utilities;

-Household;

-Public transportation;

-Clothing; and

-Personal care items like soap and toothpaste.
+Term Definition Gift Something a person receives which: Is not payment for goods and services provided by the person; and Is not paid because of a debt owed to the person.
+Contributions Contributions are money received to cover expenses such as: • Food; • Rent or mortgage payments; • Utilities; • Household; • Public transportation; • Clothing; and • Personal care items like soap and toothpaste.
+Panhandling When a person stays in a public place and asks for free money from others including: Begging Asking for money using signs